In 2012, a news broke out in the Nigerian media: “Woman gives birth to Baby holding a Quran!” It was a dawah score point on social media.

 When Muhammad used a pulpit to preach instead of standing beneath a palm tree, the tree began to cry like a baby.
 Muhammad then left his pulpit and went to embrace the trunk of the tree until it stopped crying (4:784).

 Hush little baby do not cry…

 (f) Wind prophecy

-Using the number of fruits in a woman’s garden, Muhammad predicted that a strong wind was going to blow and warned people to prepare for it.
+Using the number of fruits in a woman’s garden, Muhammad was said to predict that a strong wind was going to blow and warned people to prepare for it.
 One man didn’t heed his warning and was blown away to a mountain called Taiy (2:559).

 (g) Healing spit

 A man with eye trouble was cured when Muhammad spat in his eyes (4:192).
-Another miracle grossly copied from Jesus Christ.
+Another miracle poorly copied from Jesus Christ.

 (h) The Miraj

 Muhammad went on an astral night journey to Jerusalem riding on a flying camel.
 He also went through 7 heavens where he talked with Adam, Moses, Enoch, Jesus and Abraham (5:147; 1:213).

 He finally got to Allah and was told to pray 50 times daily, but he sought a way to reduce it to 5 times (that’s why Muslims pray 5 times daily).
 So much for Islamic submission to Allah’s dictates.